You can’t beat hickory-cured ham.

 Directions to make a Christmas Ham with Cranberry, Mint & Brown Sugar Glaze

-1. In a sauce pan, muddle sprigs of mint to release the oil.
+1. In a saucepan, muddle sprigs of mint to release the oil.
 Add 1 cup of granulated sugar and 1 cup of water to make a simple syrup.
 Combine ingredients over medium heat and stir until sugar dissolves.
 When the mixture starts to boil, stir for another two minutes and remove from heat.

 3. Place ham in a large 12″ cast iron skillet skin side up.
 Using a very sharp knife, score the skin of the ham into a crosshatch pattern.

 4. Spoon Cranberry, Mint & Brown Sugar Glaze all over the ham making sure to work into every crack and crevasse.
-Cook the ham for an hour and remove it from the oven.
+Cook the ham at 325 degrees for an hour and remove it from the oven.
 Add more Cranberry, Mint & Brown Sugar Glaze and continue cooking.
 After 45 minutes remove ham from oven, and add the whole cranberries by pressing them into the crack of the crosshatched skin.